-- Video highlighting the program and how to use it.
+- A video highlighting the program and how to use it.

-- Position volunteers at your recycling stations helping build awareness and helping employees use the program correctly.
+- Position volunteers at your recycling stations to help build awareness and help employees use the program correctly.

-- Speaker or presenter – contact SWACO, we may be able to provide a speaker for you event!
+- Speaker or presenter – contact SWACO at Bi[email protected], we may be able to provide a speaker for your event!

 Not everyone in the organization will be able to turn into “super recyclers” right away.
 It is important to have a plan in place for continued education.